 State Task Force Meets to Discuss College Affordability

 Earlier this year, Gov. John Kasich asked a nine-member task force to figure out how to make higher education more affordable.
-At the group's meeting at Cleveland's Cuyahoga Community College on Tuesday, education and private-sector leaders discussed how universities can streamline services to potentially save money.
+StateImpact Ohio's Amy Hansen sat in on the group's meeting at Cleveland's Cuyahoga Community College on Tuesday, where education and private-sector leaders discussed how universities can streamline services to potentially save money.